jappeace/jappeaceApplication/content/fullstack-haskell-reflex-servant.md

 ## Reflex
 After getting the API to function I started working on making an actual UI.
-Which is what this codes does for the `getUsers` function:
+Which is what this code does for the `getUsers` function:
 ```haskell
 reflex :: IO()
 reflex =